 Kira hid out along with the rest of the girls upstairs until supper.
 When the girls were all called to the table Kira saw that Jenna was standing at the end of the table instead of sitting in her place from the night before.
 Kira sat in her spot beside of Selma and once more the plates were passed around without making a stop in front of her place setting.
 Again, Kira tried her best to speak up for her dinner but it only came out unintelligible to the woman so Selma ignored her.

-Selma figured that the girl would talk if she got hungry enough.
-She just had to be firm with her that was all.
-When Selma heard the jabber from the four year old Selma thought that she just might have heard something about wanting some food but Selma was determined that the girl must speak clearly if she wanted to be given any dinner.
+She figured that the girl would talk if she got hungry enough.
+She just had to be firm with her, that was all.
+When Selma heard the jabber from the four year old she thought that she just might have heard something about wanting some food but Selma was determined that the girl must speak clearly if she wanted to be given any dinner.